 Sally Piper is a Brisbane-based writer of novels, short fiction and non-fiction.
 She is a former nurse and nurse educator, specialising in neurosurgical critical care, and has worked in both Australia and the UK.
 Her long nursing career taught her much about the vulnerabilities of people, but also the fortitude of those faced with extreme adversity.
 It is a career that continues to inform her writing, most notably when developing strengths, flaws and frailties in her characters.

-Her debut novel Grace’s Table (UQP 2014/Legend Press UK August 2019) was shortlisted in the 2011 Queensland Premier’s Literary Award – Emerging Queensland Author category and in 2013 she was awarded a Varuna Publishing Fellowship for her manuscript.
-The Geography of Friendship (UQP 2018/Legend Press UK 2019) is her second novel.
+Her debut novel Grace’s Table (UQP 2014/Legend Press UK August 2019) was shortlisted in the 2011 Queensland Premier’s Literary Award - Emerging Queensland Author category and in 2013 she was awarded a Varuna Publishing Fellowship for her manuscript.
+Her second novel The Geography of Friendship (UQP 2018/Legend Press UK 2019) was selected as an Australian Women’s Weekly Great Read and has been longlisted for the 2019 Australian Book Industry Awards - Small Publishers’ Adult Book of the Year category.

 She is a self-confessed nature nerd and likes nothing more than long bush walks to escape her desk.